infochimps-sales/smart-maintenance-demo/README.md

 able to use an engine's (P,T) settings to predict that engine's lifetime ie its estimated time-to-fail.
 Thereafter (at times t > 400) the engines are evolved using _predictive-maintenance_, which simply sends an engine into maintenance when its predicted time-to-fail is one day hence.
-The following diagram shows the SVM's so-called _prediction surface_, which map's the engines' predicted time-to-fail across the (P,T) parameter space.
-Note that SVM's predicted time-to-fail does indeed recover the engines' sweet-spot at 40 < P < 60 and T < 100, though the edges of the predicted stable zone is somewhat ragged.
+The coloring in the above diagram also shows the SVM's so-called _prediction surface_, which map's the engines' predicted time-to-fail across the (P,T) parameter space.
+Note that the SVM's predicted time-to-fail does indeed recover the engines' sweet-spot at 40 < P < 60 and T < 100, though the edges of the predicted stable zone is rather fluid.

 ![](https://github.com/infochimps-sales/smart-maintenance-demo/blob/master/slides/revenue.png)